 - This can be an even stronger motivation for immoral behavior than just being forced into obedience.
 Also, the belief that it is for a higher good, be it science or an ideology, motivates people to transgress moral norms.

-- The Nazis were particularly good at setting up a system that rewards ideological fellowship over blind obedience: In the Nazi bureaucracy, orders often weren't formulated explicitly.
+- Those Wacky Nazis were particularly good at setting up a system that rewards ideological fellowship over blind obedience: In the Nazi bureaucracy, orders often weren't formulated explicitly.
 Instead they vaguely formulated goals and had their subordinates do what is necessary to achieve them.

-- Another famous experiment, the Stanford Prison Experiment, showed that even ordinary people given authority over their peers will invariably become drunk on power, even when they go back to normal lives outside of the prison.
+- Another famous experiment, the Stanford Prison Experiment, appeared to demonstrate that even ordinary people given authority over their peers can become Drunk On Power, even when they go back to normal lives outside of the prison.
 More recent experiments have shown that one is more likely to abuse authority if the position involves power without respect and/or prestige (e.g. traffic cops, the DMV, staff managers).
 This means they won't get in trouble if caught and are unlikely to lose much even if they do.
 Or they hate the job so much they just don't care.

 - Anyone who has ever worked in any of the positions just listed will tell you that this cuts both ways.
-Because, say, a traffic warden, a staff manager or a DMV teller is held in contempt by the public, this sometimes gives members of the public the idea that they can order you around or that normal rules don't apply to them.
+Because, say, a traffic warden, a staff manager, a low-level security guard at an airport, or a DMV teller is held in contempt by the public, this sometimes gives members of the public the idea that they can order you around or that normal rules don't apply to them.

 - In places where the business owners hire all sort of illiterate goons as bouncers or security guards, they quickly become textbook examples of this.
 Usually the patron or client is a guy or girl with money, schooling and appropriate appearance (rednecks hardly go to nightclubs and luxury shops) and knows he or she faces a semi-literate goon, so consciously or not will treat him with contempt.
 When the said bouncer or guard has reasons to employ his power, things get ugly.